yuhang2685/LeetCode-NoteBook-Python3/README.md

 * Conciseness might not always help optimization (which is by estimating complexity and mind-compiling), but reduce readability.
 * We will be skilled at conciseness automatically with the time going, but focus on correctness and *time / space complexity*.
 * Do not RUSH!
 The faster is the slower; The slower is the faster.
-* Instead of hacking on solving problems, it benefits from reviewing sloved problems as well as otherones solutions and evaluating them.
+* Instead of hacking on solving problems, it benefits from reviewing sloved problems as well as other people's solutions.

 ## Content Table